salma1601/MINDt/doc/index.rst

-.. mindt documentation master file, created by sphinx-quickstart on Thu Sep 08 17:28:10 2016.
+..
+MINDt documentation master file, created by sphinx-quickstart on Thu Sep 08 17:28:10 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to mindt's documentation!
+Welcome to MINDt's documentation!
 ===================================

 Contents: